CopyrightC/Control-mouse-with-your-fingers/README.md

 ```

 # How do you use this?
-You can move your cursor by moving your index finger , right click by lifting up your index and middle finger
+You can move your cursor by moving your index finger , right click by lifting up your index and middle finger; Make sure there's good amount of light around you!
 (Note : Distance between the index and middle finger should not be much (!>45px))